 - Physical affection, including petting certain areas.

-Treating a parrot well can stimulate its reproductive system, making it believe you’re a suitable mate.
+Treating a parrot well can stimulate the reproductive system, making it believe you’re a suitable mate.
 Also, a parrot may choose a pet or toy to lavish its affection.

 Parrots are intelligent and adaptive, which explains why they form inter-species bonds.
 Unfortunately, a parrot can become territorial when someone innocently interacts with their favorite person.

-How Do I Stop My Parrot Being Territorial?
+How To Stop A Parrot from Being Territorial

 Here are some tips and advice for minimizing territoriality: